dward2/BME547/Lectures/variable_scope.md

 comes across code in line 13.
 It assigns values to `a` and `b` as global variables.
 Then, in line 15, the code calls the function `variable_definition`.
 In line 2, the function `variable_definition` defines a local variable called `a`.
-This local variable has precendent over the global variable `a`.
+This local variable takes precedence over the global variable `a`.
 The same goes for the `b` variable.
 So, when the function prints `a` and `b` in lines 4 and 5, it uses the values of the local variables.
 The function ends and control is returned to line 15.
 At this point, the local variables `a` and